CS 553 -- Winter Quarter 2009

 float x, y, z; // location

-float t; // temperature
+float T; // temperature

-float rad; // radius (to be used later)
+float rad; // radius

-float grad; // total gradient (to be used later)
+float grad; // total gradient

 };